erinata/smart-save/README.md

 # TODO

-1. Deal with the case when "save" acts like "save as" when the buffer is untitled.
-2. Optimization.
+1. Optimization.
+(There are too many unnecessary atom.workspace calls.)
-3. Use the first line of the buffer to guess the file name.
+2. Use the first line of the buffer to guess the file name.